smurf667/pipeline-consigliere/README.md

 The primary goal is to ensure pipelines are eco-friendly, i.e. to configure them such that they do not consume resources unnecessarily.
 There are many ways to achieve this, and the rules can only be opinionated.
-They are meant as hints on what to improve; it's not like it is making you an offer you cannot refuse!
+They are meant as hints on what to improve; it's not like it is making an offer you cannot refuse!

 ## Running